ksw9/ksw9.github.io/_members/kwalter.md

 Katharine completed her PhD at Yale University in Maria Diuk-Wasser's Laboratory and her postdoctoral research at Stanford University in the Jason Andrews Laboratory.

-She is looking for her snowboots for a walk to the local bookshop.
+Outside of work, she is often looking for her snowboots for a walk to the local bookshop.